mediocregopher/radix/README.md

 Other types use reflect-based default string values.

-For more examples on how to use multi-commands, transactions, subscriptions and more, take a look at the example program in `example/example.go`.
+For more examples on how to use multicalls, transactions, subscriptions and more, take a look at the example program in `example/example.go`.

 ## API reference